presstab/based_catchers/FAQ.md

 # FAQ

-##Q: Why are you guys making an NFT?
-##A: BCDC is a game powered by NFTs, and we figure this game will be fun for all of you to play.
-We also are sick of what we are currently seeing in the space and feel like we can build something that will last and for all of you to enjoy!

 ## Q: What are your plans for royalties?
 ## A: Lol.
 Royalties.
 We will never say no to free money, but we won't rely on royalties to power our ecosystem.
 Not very based if you ask us.
 2%, but turn em off and trade on blur if you want.
 We don't care.